stevejford/anytimereview/apps/domainmarketplace/docs/research/market-landscape.md

-# Market Landscape — Domain Rental Marketplace
+# Market Landscape — Domain hire Marketplace

 Purpose
 - Compare adjacent products, summarize pricing models, and clarify differentiation for an MVP “rent a domain or slug” platform.